This post may contain affiliate links. Please see our disclosure policy.

 Taco Salad Base and Toppings

-- 1 head iceberg or romaine lettuce chopped
+- 1 head iceberg or romaine lettuce, chopped

-- 2 avocadoes diced
+- 2 medium Hass avocados, diced

-- 2 large tomatoes diced
+- 2 large tomatoes, diced

-- 1 small onion minced
+- 1 small yellow onion, minced

-- 1 cup sharp cheddar cheese shredded
+- 1 cup sharp cheddar cheese, shredded

-- 8 ounces tortilla chips for serving
+- 8 ounces tortilla chips, for serving

 Taco Salad Dressing